 Disposal of rice husk by burning it in the open air is not common practice in Rio Grande do Sul State.
 This scenario is unlikely due to the State regulation that does not allow open air burning without permission.
-As the project developers are concerned about the environment and about their image, they have not requested authorization for open-air burning; but even if they did they would not obtain such authorization.
+As the project developers are concerned about the environment and about their own image, they have not requested authorization for open-air burning; but even if they did it is not likely that they would obtain the authorization.

-The project activity will not be implemented without the CDM incentives as there are no sufficient legal or economic incentives to install of a biomass power plant.
+The project activity will not be implemented without the CDM incentives as there are no sufficient legal or economic incentives to install a biomass treatment plant.

-The methodology application firstly involves an identification of possible baseline scenarios, and eliminates those that would not qualify.
+The methodology application firstly involves an identification of possible baseline scenarios, and eliminating those that would not qualify.
 As a result the only feasible baseline is a continuation of the status quo, which meets current regulations, and requires neither additional investments nor additional running costs.
-Therefore disposal the biomass in open air and power supply by the grid can be selected as the baseline scenario.
+Therefore the continuation of the current situation can be selected as the relevant and only baseline scenario.